center-for-threat-informed-defense/attack-flow/docs/walkthrough.rst

 Operator to State
 -----------------

-For complex attack flows, a state may be added after an operator.
+For complex attack flows, a state may be added after an OR operator.

 .. figure:: _static/operator_to_state.png
    :alt: Screenshot of an OR operator connected to a state.